 Here are our top tips for spicing up your space using nothing other than lighting.

 Invest a little time playing with the light in your room.
-Each space is going to be different, from the furniture that's in the space and how it is positioned to the size and angle of the walls and height of the ceiling.
-There are very few absolutes in lighting; it depends on what you're going for.
+Each space will be different, from the furniture that's in it how it is positioned to the size and angle of the walls and height of the ceiling.
+What works in your friend's loft may not work in your small-space apartment, so try to focus on your own room when choosing which types of light you're going to buy.

-Consider installing dimmers on any overhead lights.
-This isn't hard to do as long as you have some good safety instructions and make sure to flip the right breakers.
-Dimmers make a world of difference.
+Consider installing dimmers on all of your overhead lights to give them a little bit more variety than just on or off.
+Installing dimmers isn't hard to do as long as you have some good safety instructions and make sure to flip the right breakers (making it impossible to electrocute yourself).
+Trust us; dimmers make a world of difference.

-It's better to use lots of localized points of light.
-Grab whatever desk lamps or reading lights you've got and play around.
-Point them at the wall, into a plant, or at a painting.
+It's better to use lots of localized points of light rather than rely on one big light for the whole space.
+Grab whatever desk lamps or reading lights you've got and play around: Point them at the wall, into a plant, or at a painting.
 Lights that illuminate specific points of focus are great for making a room look beautiful.
-You can use this technique both to draw attention to parts of the room as well as hide corners that are filled with junk.